-A job role, industry or organization demands average learners if the workforce is required to perform routine, non-novel and straightforward tasks.
+A job role, industry, or organisation requires average learners if the job mandates performing routine, non-novel, and straightforward tasks.

 e.g., Data entry, KPO/BPO

-An enthusiastic learner is an individual having an average level of fluid intelligence (ability) and above average level of behavioral skills that support a Learning Agile mindset (intent)
+An enthusiastic learner is an individual having an average level of fluid intelligence (ability) and above-average level of behavioral skills that supports a Learning Agile mindset (intent)

 e.g., Journalism, Media & Entertainment, Photography

-A latent learner is an individual having above average level of fluid intelligence (ability) and the average level of behavioral traits that support a Learning Agile mindset (intent)
+A latent learner is an individual having an above-average level of fluid intelligence (ability) and the average level of behavioral traits that supports a Learning Agile mindset (intent)

 e.g., Accounting, Banking